 Good examples of having different markets within one industry are the legal and medical industries where lawyers and doctors focus on specific markets or customer segments.
 The real estate industry is another good example, which has two major markets of commercial and residential real estate.

-Business in general has two major markets, business to business and business to consumer.
+Business in general has two main approaches, business to business and business to consumer.
 However, I submit that some business to consumer markets could sell their products or services to businesses (for their employees).

 Think gyms (memberships), personal trainers, life coaching, family counseling, restaurant rewards clubs, or even healthy food truck services during lunch time, for large businesses away from business centers with restaurants.
 Healthier employees equal less sick leave and increased productivity.

 The most important professional development area of focus is the organization.
-When an organization deliberately develops a good culture it brings out the best in everyone, otherwise it causes people to be disengaged, either passively or actively.
-This is covered more on the business development page.
+When an organization deliberately develops a healthy culture it brings out the best in everyone, otherwise it causes people to be disengaged.

-Professional development forces include the mind (knowledge and understanding), skills, relationships, and technology.
-The common assumption is that most new employees (new to the industry or young) are not expected to have much, if any, of these areas of focus.
+Professional development forces include knowledge, skills, relationships, and technology.
+The common assumption is that most new employees (new to the industry or young) are not expected to have much strength in these forces.
 This provides a natural opportunity to set yourself apart from other new employees, by choosing to self-study the organization, industry, and market.

 You could increase your knowledge and understanding of your industry or market by reading some books, reading blogs, listening to podcasts, watching videos, or set a free Google Alert specific keywords for your industry or market and they will email you links to online articles each week.